jddunn/restless/README.md

         Cohens kappa score: 0.9324428709965026
         ROC AUC score: 0.9677965785148663
 ```
-This is the current default model for HANN in this repo.
+(This is the current default model for HANN in this repo).
 ---------------------------------------------------
 ### Example CLI Usage
 -i = file or folder to scan recursively